chetachiezikeuzor/Highlightr-Plugin/README.md

 ### Ease of Use

 Make beautiful highlights in your notes to supplement your note-taking workflow.
-The colors included were chosen to for universal use across themes, in both light and dark mode.
+The colors included were chosen for universal use across themes, in both light and dark mode.

 ### How it Works